Fawad wants disruptive politicians sent to space

 Fawad Chaudhry said Prime Minster Imran Khan truly loves Prophet Muhammad (Peace Be Upon Him) and has never even worn shoes while landing in Madina.
 “He does not need a certificate from anyone,” Fawad said.

-He said that all knew about the people who are doing politics in Pakistan in the name of religion.
-Fawad said, “We will give rights to the minorities according to the state of Madina.”
-He said that the citizens will be given their rights according to the Constitution.
+He said that all knew about the people who are doing politics in Pakistan on the name of religion.
+Fawad said, “We will give rights to minorities according to the state of Madina.”
+He said that the citizens will be given their rights according to the constitution.

 Comments